rishiselvakumaran98/3081_S21-iter2/labs/lab01_git_basics/README.md

 > ALWAYS, ALWAYS, ALWAYS perform a _pull_ before making changes to a repository.
 Each time you sit down to work on a lab or project iteration, perform a _pull_ of the support code  - It is an excellent idea to make a habit of this practice.

-If you are satisfied with the grade reported on the feedback file, then you are done.
+If you are satisfied with the grade reported on the feedback file and you believe you have completed the lab correctly, then you are done.
 If not, you are welcome to make corrections and push any changes.
 Every time you push, a new feedback file will be generated for this lab to let you know how you did.

 THIS LAB IS COMPLETE.